- Importing a Vehicle into the United States

 Importing a Car Purchased in Canada to the United States

-First, you will need to show proof that the vehicle meets all emissions and U.S. safety standards before it will be allowed entry.
-This means the owner must contact the vehicle manufacturer at least 2-3 weeks ahead of the import date to obtain a letter of clearance showing the vehicle complies with all U.S. emission and safety standards.
-The VIN must be included in the letter from the manufacturer.
+However, if your auto is newer than that, you will need to comply with import laws and regulations.
+You will need to contact the vehicle manufacturer at least 2-3 weeks ahead of the import date to obtain a letter of clearance showing the auto complies with all U.S. emission and safety standards.
+The VIN must be included in the letter.

 Documentation